Fast and Not-so-Furious: Case Study of the Fast and Faint Type IIb SN 2021bxu: Discussion

 \section{Discussion}

 In this section we attempt to put our results in context relative to other SN explosions and models.
-The best-fit parameters for the bolometric light curve are $M_{\mathrm{Ni}} = 0.029^{+0.004}_{-0.005}\,\mathrm{M_{\odot}}$, $M_{\mathrm{ej}} = 0.57^{+0.04}_{-0.03}\,\mathrm{M_{\odot}}$, $K_{\mathrm{ej}} = 9.3^{+0.7}_{-0.6} \times 10^{49}\, \mathrm{erg}$, $E_e = 2.2^{+0.2}_{-0.2} \times 10^{49}\, \mathrm{erg}$, $M_e = 0.064^{+0.003}_{-0.003}\,\mathrm{M_{\odot}}$, and $R_e = 1500^{+300}_{-300}\,\mathrm{R_{\odot}}$ (listed in Table~\ref{tab:fit_params}).
+The best-fit parameters for the bolometric light curve are $M_{\mathrm{Ni}} = 0.029^{+0.004}_{-0.005}\,\mathrm{M_{\odot}}$, $M_{\mathrm{ej}} = 0.61^{+0.06}_{-0.05}\,\mathrm{M_{\odot}}$, $K_{\mathrm{ej}} = 8.8^{+1.1}_{-1.0} \times 10^{49}\, \mathrm{erg}$, $E_e = 2.0^{+0.4}_{-0.3} \times 10^{49}\, \mathrm{erg}$, $M_e = 0.065^{+0.005}_{-0.005}\,\mathrm{M_{\odot}}$, and $R_e = 1400^{+300}_{-200}\,\mathrm{R_{\odot}}$ (listed in Table~\ref{tab:fit_params}).
 SN~2021bxu is a Type IIb SN with low $M_{\mathrm{Ni}}$, low luminosity, and low explosion energy.
 By comparison with known classes of SNe and models explaining the observed features of SN~2021bxu, we can infer the details of the explosion and the progenitor system.

 The fit to the \citetalias{piro21} model shows that the extended material surrounding the progenitor of SN~2021bxu had a large radius ($R_e$) and low mass ($M_e$).
 We compare this to the best-fit masses and radii of the Ca-rich IIb sample from \citet{das22}, who use the same model for the initial decline.
 Figure~\ref{fig:Me_Re_comp} shows SN~2021bxu along with the sample of Ca-rich IIb SNe.
 We see a clear trend of decreasing radius with increasing mass.
 The Ca-rich Ib SN~2021gno also falls along this trend with $R_e = 1100\,\mathrm{R_{\odot}}$ and $M_e = 0.01\,\mathrm{M_{\odot}}$.
-For a simple check, we show a linear best-fit and a negative correlation using the Kendall $\tau$ test, which gives $\tau = -0.6$ with a $p$-value of 0.01.
+For a simple check, we show a linear best-fit and a negative correlation using the Kendall $\tau$ test.
+The best-fit line is given by $\log_{10}(R_e) = -0.96 \log_{10}(M_e) + 1.55$ with a root-mean-square deviation of $0.16\,\mathrm{dex}$.
+The Kendall $\tau$ test gives $\tau = -0.6$ with a $p$-value of 0.01.
 Modelling and possible physical origins of this correlation will be the subject of a future work.

 Theory suggests that a plateau can arise in the light curve of a SE-SN $\sim$1 day after shock-breakout when the cooling of the photosphere slows down, allowing the recombination of ejecta layers, primarily He \citep[][]{dessart11}.
 Observed in simulations by \citet[][]{dessart11}, this plateau is found at $\log (L_{\mathrm{bol}}/\mathrm{erg\,s^{-1}}) \sim 41$ and lasts for $\sim$10 days until the SN either re-brightens for $^{56}$Ni-rich SNe or fades away for $^{56}$Ni-poor SNe.
 The plateau in SN~2021bxu is observed for a time-scale comparable to that of He-recombination, however, the timing of occurrence differs.
 The plateau caused by He-recombination occurs soon after explosion, whereas, the plateau in SN~2021bxu's light curve is not apparent until $\sim$10 days after explosion.
 Moreover, the luminosity of SN~2021bxu at the plateau is $\log (L_{\mathrm{bol}}/\mathrm{erg\,s^{-1}}) \sim 41.8$, almost an order of magnitude higher.
 This suggests that the observed plateau in SN~2021bxu is likely not due to He-recombination.